 - Higher frequency trading.
 Managers employing frequent trading, or having high portfolio turnover, typically incur brokerage commissions and other transaction expenses that exceed, sometimes significantly, those of other investment strategies. - Short sales.
 Short selling, used where a manager believes a security is overvalued and likely to decline over time, involves the sale of borrowed securities.
 Selling securities short creates the risk of losing an amount greater than the initial investment and the theoretically unlimited risk of an increase in the market price of the securities sold short.
 There is also the risk that the securities borrowed would need to be returned to the lender on short notice, compelling the manager to replace borrowed securities at a disadvantageous time.
-Short selling also can involve significant borrowing and other costs which can reduce profits or result in losses. - Leverage; Interest Rates; Margin.
+Short selling also can involve significant borrowing and other costs which can reduce profits or result in losses. - Leverage; Interest rates; Margin.
 Managers may use leverage to amplify returns.
 The use of borrowings poses certain risks.
-For example, should the securities that are pledged to brokers to secure borrowings decline in value, then the manager could be subject to a "margin call," pursuant to which the manager must either deposit additional funds or suffer mandatory liquidation of the pledged securities in a declining market at relatively low prices. - Options and other derivatives.
+For example, should the securities that are pledged to brokers to secure borrowings decline in value, then the manager could be subject to a "margin call," pursuant to which the manager must either deposit additional funds or suffer mandatory liquidation of the pledged securities in a declining market at relatively low prices.
+Higher interest rates may cause the value of certain securities to decline in value and may also increase the financing costs of leveraged trading strategies. - Options and other derivatives.
 Managers may use options or other derivatives for both speculative and hedging purposes.
 Although such techniques can increase investment returns, they can also involve a high level of risk.
 For example, the writing (selling) of uncovered options involves a theoretically unlimited risk of a price increase or decline in the underlying security.
 Premium costs, as well as the cost of covering options written, can reduce or eliminate position profits or create losses.
 A manager's ability to close out a position is dependent upon the existence of a liquid secondary market which, particularly in times of crisis, may not be present.